civican/legisinfo/44-1/bills/C-61/bill_text.md

 that it is desirable that First Nations, the Government of Canada and provincial, territorial and municipal governments continually collaborate and engage with each other to ensure the protection and sustainable use of source water, the reliable access to clean and safe drinking water and the effective treatment and disposal of wastewater on First Nation lands;

-that it has committed to implement the United Nations Declaration on the Rights of Indigenous Peoples, including Articles 18, 19, 22, 28 and 29 as they relate to water, source water, drinking water, wastewater and related infrastructure on, in and under First Nation lands;
+that it has committed to implement the United Nations Declaration on the Rights of Indigenous Peoples, including Articles **3, 4**, 18, 19, 22, 28 and 29, **paragraph 2 of Article 32 and paragraph 1 of Article 37** as they relate to water, source water, drinking water, wastewater and related infrastructure on, in and under First Nation lands;

 that under the `United Nations Declaration on the Rights of Indigenous Peoples Act`, it must, in consultation and cooperation with Indigenous peoples, take all measures necessary to ensure that the laws of Canada are consistent with that Declaration;